my janome memory craft 5200

-He didn't recommend buying any of the Bernina Bernette models, unlike the higher end Berninas which are made in Switzerland, the Bernettes are made in Asia.
+- He didn’t recommend buying any of the Bernina Bernette models, unlike the higher end Berninas which are made in Switzerland, the Bernettes are made in Asia.
 Just something to be aware of I guess.

 The only other machine that I’ve looked into extensively is the Bernina 330.
 I got to try it out at my local quilt shop and it’s really nice.
 My memory craft has tons of stitches and memory options (which I haven’t really used much yet), but the Bernina would be a machine that I think I could sew pretty much anything I’d ever be interested in sewing.

 So there’s my two cents, take it or leave it.
 I’m no expert, but just someone who loves to sew.
 Feel free to leave any notes or tips you have about sewing machines in the comments section.
 I’m sure everyone would enjoy learning something new!